 To regain your registration status, you will need to apply to reinstate your registration and pay the reinstatement fee, in addition to paying your registration fees.

 To practise as a nursing professional in B.C., you must hold current practising registration with BCCNM.
 If you practise without practising registration, even accidentally, you are in breach of the Health Professions Act.
 Your application for reinstatement of practising registration may require review by the BCCNM Registration Committee.
 You're also taking a risk that can impact you professionally and financially:

 liability insurance.
 If you practise without protection, you are opening yourself up to personal financial risk if there is a lawsuit stemming from your nursing practice during that period.

 Additional fees.
-If you practise without registration, you'll have to pay a $325+GST unregistered practice surcharge, in addition to your registration and change status fees.
+If you practise without registration, you'll have to pay an unregistered practice surcharge, in addition to your registration and change status fees.
+Read more about fees.